mnescio/text-bot/README.md

 Web App: https://tuckered-out-bot.herokuapp.com/

-## the text_bot.ipynb notebook loads a previously trained text generator
+## Instructions for running the code locally

 Text generator adapted from https://www.tensorflow.org/text/tutorials/text_generation

+The text_bot.ipynb notebook loads a previously trained model.

+The text_generator.ipynb trains a model on the transcripts.

 Transcripts taken from Tucker Carlson (who is evil, just like this bot) Tonight episodes: